-I understand that I am swearing or affirming under oath to the truthfulness of the claims made in this consent and that the punishment for knowingly making a false statement includes fines and/or imprisonment.

-Dated: Signature of Consenting Parent Printed Name: Address: City, State, Zip: Telephone Number: Fax Number: Designated E-mail Address(es): CTATE OF ELOPIDA STATE OF FLORIDA COUNTY OF Sworn to or affirmed and signed before me on by NOTARY PUBLIC or DEPUTY CLERK {Print, type, or stamp commissioned name of notary or clerk.} Personally known Produced identification Type of identification produced FORM, HE/SHE MUST FILL IN THE BLANKS BELOW: e: {choose one} Petitioner Consenting Parent [fill in all blanks] This form was prepared for the This form was completed with the assistance of e: {choose one} PetitionerConsenting Parent f: [fill in all blanks] This form was prepared for the This form was completed with the assistance of {name of individual} e: {choose one} PetitionerConsenting Parent f: ,,,, [fill in all blanks] This form was prepared for the This form was completed with the assistance of {name of individual} e: {choose one} PetitionerConsenting Parent f:
+I understand that I am swearing or affirming under oath to the truthfulness of the claims made in this petition and that the punishment for knowingly making a false statement includes fines and/or imprisonment.
+Dated: Signature of PETITIONER Printed Name: Address: City, State, Zip: Telephone Number: Fax Number: Designated E-Mail Address(es): STATE OF FLORIDA COUNTY OF Sworn to or affirmed and signed before me on by .
+NOTARY PUBLIC or DEPUTY CLERK [Print, type, or stamp commissioned name of notary or deputy clerk.]
+Personally known Produced identification Type of identification produced IF A NONLAWYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST FILL IN THE BLANKS BELOW: [fill in all blanks] This form was prepared by the Petitioner.
+This form was completed with the assistance of: {name of individual} {name of business}: {address} {city} , {state} ,{zip code} ,{telephone number} .